 The Department of Health & Human Services (DHHS) directly operates three public psychiatric hospitals (Regional Centers) in Lincoln, Hastings, and Norfolk, Nebraska, treating a variety of issues, including:

-The Lincoln Regional Center, a 250 bed, Joint Commission-accredited state psychiatric hospital, is operated by the Nebraska Department of Health and Human Services.
+The Lincoln Regional Center, a 250 bed, Joint Commission-accredited state psychiatric hosptial inpatient and residential program, operated by the Nebraska Department of Health and Human Services.
 It serves people who need very specialized psychiatric services and provides services to people who, because of mental illness, require a highly structured treatment setting.
+The patients served at the Lincoln Regional Center is limited to people who meet the involuntary admission criteria and are referred by either the courts or Mental Health Boards.
 The scenic 107 acre campus is also the site of a State Arboretum with over 400 species of plants and trees.
 Nature paths and extensive wildlife help create a peaceful environment for care and treatment.

 Psychiatric Services: These are services for people with severe and persistent mental illness who